-- In Neural Machine Translation performance degrades with larger beams... - Search errors save us from model errors! - Part of the problem at least is that we train word-level models but the task is at the sentence-level...
+- In Neural Machine Translation performance degrades with larger beams... - Search errors save us from model errors! - Part of the problem at least is that we train word-level models but the task makes sense at the sentence-level really...

-Training losses for structured prediction
+Training for incremental structured prediction